Do I hear someone say, ‘Billy Graham,’ or ‘Reinhard Bonnke?’

 My reflections on Finney’s work coincided with an outpouring of the Holy Spirit upon our church and upon us.
 At that time I was set free from three years of emotional and physical pain—but the impact of the Spirit’s visitation did not stop there.

 The tangible Presence of the Spirit on our lives and in our home spilled over to our neighbourhood.
-The Hunk and I saw salvation and miracles happen in the lives of people around us as a result.
+My husband Malcolm (aka The Hunk) and I saw salvation and miracles happen in the lives of people around us as a result.

 As I look back on this past year of 2010, I see the same pattern.
 An outpouring if the Spirit on our personal lives has resulted in the drawing of people around us to Jesus.